rehmanali1994/FourierDomainBeamformer/README.md

 ![](TimeDomainXCorr.gif)

-Here are results for conventional dynamic-receive beamforming, virtual source synthetic aperture, REFoCUS, and the proposed Fourier beamforming technique ("full-waveform reconstruction" in the paper):
+Here are results for conventional dynamic-receive beamforming, virtual source synthetic aperture, REFoCUS, and the proposed Fourier beamforming technique ("full-waveform reconstruction" here but "shot-profile migration" in the paper):

 ![](Reconstructions.png)